nestorcuevas/Checksum-Verification-PS1/README.md

 # Checksum-Verification-PS1
-PowerShell script to calculate the checksum of a file using different algorithms (MD5, SHA1, SHA256, SHA512)
+This PowerShell script calculates the checksum of a file using different algorithms (MD5, SHA1, SHA256, SHA512)

 ## Description
 This PowerShell script, calculates the checksum of a file using different algorithms.
 It provides options to choose from four different hashing algorithms: MD5, SHA1, SHA256, and SHA512.